differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 In the last blog post, we covered the potential pitfalls of synthetic data without formal privacy guarantees, and motivated the need for differentially private synthetic data mechanisms.
 Many mechanisms for this problem follow the so-called **select-measure-generate** paradigm.
 The three steps underlying the select-measure-generate paradigm are illustrated in the figure above, and explained below.

-1. **Select** a collection of queries (typically low-dimensional marginals) to measure, either manually by a domain expert, or automatically by an algorithm.
+1. **Select** a collection of queries to measure --- typically low-dimensional marginals.
-2. **Measure** the selected queries using a noise-addition mechanism (e.g., Laplace/Gaussian).
+2. **Measure** the selected queries privately using a noise-addition mechanism.
 3. **Generate** synthetic data that best explains the noisy measurements.

 Mechanisms in this class differ primarily in their methodology for selecting queries and their algorithm for generating synthetic data from noisy measurements.
 The focus of this blog post is the final **Generate** step, and specifically, the open-source **[Private-PGM](https://github.com/ryan112358/private-pgm){:target="_blank"}** tool that solves this problem in a generic and scalable way.
+PGM stands for "probabilistic graphical models", a key part of the tool.

-Private-PGM was a key component of the first-place solution in the 2018 NIST Differential Privacy [Synthetic Data Competition](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/past-prize-challenges/2018-differential-privacy-synthetic){:target="\_blank"} and in *both* the first and second-place solution in follow-up [Temporal Map Competition](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/current-and-upcoming-prize-challenges/2020-differential){:target="\_blank"}.[^2]  It allows the mechanism designer to focus on *what queries to measure* to maximize utility of the synthetic data, rather than *how to post-process* the noisy measurements to obtain synthetic data.
-Both are challenging problems, and Private-PGM provides a principled, robust, and elegant solution to the latter problem, while exposing a simple interface that can be readily used by mechanism designers.
+Private-PGM was a key component of the first-place solution in the 2018 NIST Differential Privacy [Synthetic Data Competition](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/past-prize-challenges/2018-differential-privacy-synthetic){:target="\_blank"} and in both the first and second-place solutions in the follow-up [Temporal Map Competition](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/current-and-upcoming-prize-challenges/2020-differential){:target="\_blank"}.[^2]  It allows the mechanism designer to focus on *selecting the queries* to maximize utility of the synthetic data, rather than *how to generate synthetic data* that explain the noisy measurements well.
+Both are challenging problems, and Private-PGM provides a principled solution to the latter problem, while exposing a simple interface that can be readily used by mechanism designers.

 [^2]: Other top-performing mechanisms followed the select-measure-generate paradigm as well, but used other methods for the generate step.